Aylur/astal/docs/guide/ags/first-widgets.md

 :::info
 The only difference between the two is the return type.
-Using markup the return type is always `Gtk.Widget` (globally available as `JSX.Element`), while using constructors the return type is the type of the widget.
+Using markup the return type is always `Gtk.Widget` (globally available as `JSX.Element`), while using constructors the return type is the actual type of the widget.
 It is rare to need the actual return type, so most if not all of the time, you can use markup.
 :::